 Starch represents one of the most abundant sources of carbohydrate which is used for preparing dishes such as soups, custard, sweets and sauces.
 This, coupled with the burgeoning food and beverage industry, is strengthening the growth of the global native starch market.
 Moreover, due to the increasing health awareness, the growing number of diabetic cases, unhealthy food consumption and sedentary lifestyles, there is a rise in the demand for low-calorie sweeteners.
 In addition to this, there is a rise in the demand for native starch, emerging especially from developing economies, on account of the growing economy, rapid urbanization, rise in the middle-class population and the increasing trend of westernization of food consumption patterns.
 Further, the usage of native starch is also expanding to non-food applications.
 Some of these applications include manufacturing of cosmetic products, pharmaceuticals, adhesives and paper.
-Looking forward, IMARC Group expects the market volume to reach 98.2 Million Tons by 2024.
+Looking forward, IMARC Group expects the global native starch market to exhibit moderate growth during the next five years.

 Breakup by End Use: